polkadot-fellows/RFCs/text/corejam.md

 ## Explanation

+**CoreJam is a general model for utilization of Polkadot Cores.
+It is a mechanism by which Work Packages are communicated, authorized, computed and verified, and their results gathered, combined and accumulated into particular parts of the Relay-chain's state.**

 The idea of *Proof-of-Validity* and *Parachain Validation Function* as first-class concepts in the Polkadot protocol is removed.
 These are now specializations of more general concepts.

 We introduce a number of new interrelated concepts: *Work Package*, *Work Class*, *Work Item*, *Work Output*, *Work Class Trie*.